BT gets domestic telecoms licences in China - IT-Online

-BT has announced that it has become the first international telecommunications company to receive nationwide licences from the China Ministry of Industry and Information Technology.
+BT has become the first international telecommunications company to receive nationwide licences from the China Ministry of Industry and Information Technology.

 Bas Burger, CEO of Global Services at BT, says: “We are delighted with this major benefit for our customers.
 Thanks to cooperation between the governments of the PRC and the UK, we are now able to offer a nationwide service in China that can be scaled up to match the ambitions and needs of our customers.
 Being able to service and bill locally significantly simplifies the process of delivering connectivity and other communication services.
 It is what our customers expect from us and we are very grateful for the opportunity to do this as of today.”

-International Trade Secretary, Dr Liam Fox, adds: “I am very pleased that close cooperation between the UK and Chinese governments has resulted in BT securing these licences which will enable it to operate across the country.
+International Trade Secretary, Dr Liam Fox MP said: “I am very pleased that close cooperation between the UK and Chinese governments has resulted in BT securing these licences which will enable it to operate across the country.
 This major milestone exemplifies the vital work of my international economic department to open up markets and ensure that UK firms are represented on the global stage.”